Who We Are

 National History Day in Minnesota

-2021 Theme: “Communication in History: The Key to Understanding” Each year, the National History Day office chooses a theme to help students direct their research.
-Students must make a connection […]
+2025 Theme: Rights and Responsibilities in History Each year, the National History Day office chooses a theme to help students direct their research.
+Students must make a connection between the […]

 Learn More